-One of the main aims of this research is to outline the possibility that the iron used to create the nails from Zwammerdam and Woerden ships comes from the same production site or from several ones and secondly if there is the possibility that they come from the important iron production site of Heeten, dating to the Roman period^{vii}.
-This aspect gives
+One of the main aims of this research is to outline the possibility that the iron used to create the nails from the Zwammerdam and Woerden ships comes from the same production site or from several ones and secondly if there is the possibility that they come from the important iron production site of Heeten, dating to the Roman period^{vii}.
+This

 The chance to make this correlation between the production site and the object is given by the presence inside the metal of slag inclusions.
-During the bloomery process the charcoal and the ores were heated below the iron melting temperature, thus mean that a part of the slag coming from the non reduced part of the ore can be entrapped in the metal and form the above cited slag inclusion.
-On the base of this assume the chemical features of the bloom are related to the ore used, ore that is unique for a production site.
+During the bloomery process the charcoal and the ores were heated below the iron melting temperature.
+In this process a part of the slag coming from the non reduced part of the ore can be entrapped in the metal and form the above cited slag inclusion.
+On this basis the chemical features of the bloom are related to the ore used, ore that is unique for a production site.
 This correlation gives the opportunity to try to link the slag of the production site with the slag of the object.
 This common thread will be analysed on two different levels.
 The first one identifies and quantifies the major and minor elements inside the slag with the use of the SEM-EDS.
 The second level gives more detailed information about the provenance, because with the use of the Laser Ablation- Inductively coupled plasma-mass spectrometry (LA-ICP-MS) the trace elements will be analysed, which allow a differentiation between the different possible sites.
-The data will be compared with the data from literature viii and with samples of nails from Heeten.
+The data will be compared with the data from literature^{viii} and with samples of nails from Heeten.

 A second aspect of the production of the nails will be achieved by the study of the so called "fingerprints" under the head of the nails.
 The "fingerprints" are the impressions left from the forging applied to create the head.
-To do that, the nails were hammered inside a metal block, the leaving unique signs on the nails.
-These marks are always the same and allow correlating the nails to the block, and at least to the place of production.
-Thus the nails with same signs are probably made in the same block ix.
-A simple test to evaluate this possibility is the macroscopic view under the head, after a soft cleaning of the surface with brushes, scalpel with a small cutting edge or, at least, with an abrasive blasting at a pressure of about 2 bar.
-This test helps to correlate the nails of the different ships, or at least to say if some nails come from the same blacksmith.
+The nails were hammered on a metal block (die), sometimes leaving unique signs on the nails.
+These marks could allow correlating the nails to the block, and perhaps to the place of production.
+Thus the nails with same signs are probably made in the same block^{ix}.
+A simple test to evaluate this possibility is the macroscopic view under the head, after a soft cleaning of the surface with brushes, scalpel with a small cutting edge or, with an abrasive blasting at a pressure of about 2 bar.
+This test helps to correlate the nails of the different ships, or at least test if some nails come from the same blacksmith.